- Parliamentary Business

 Refurbishment of staff apartments, Australian Embassy complex, Tokyo, Japan

 Note: Where available, the PDF/Word icon below is provided to view the complete and fully formatted document

 Table Of ContentsDownload PDF

-CHAIR (Mrs Moylan) —We take this opportunity to welcome you and declare open the public hearing into the proposed HMAS Creswell redevelopment at Jervis Bay Territory.
-This project was referred to the Public Works Committee on 31 May 2007 for consideration and report to parliament.
-In accordance with section 17(3) of the Public Works Committee Act 1969, which concerns the examination and reporting on a public work:
+CHAIR (Mrs Moylan) —Welcome.
+I declare open this public hearing into the proposed refurbishment of staff apartments at the Australian Embassy complex, Tokyo, Japan.
+This project was referred to the Joint Standing Committee on Public Works on 21 June 2007 for consideration and report to parliament.
+In accordance with section 17(3) of the Public Works Committee Act 1969:

 (a) the stated purpose of the work and its suitability for that purpose;

 (b) the necessity for, or the advisability of, carrying out the work;

 (c) the most effective use that can be made, in the carrying out of the work, of the moneys to be expended on the work;